Wahl Super Taper II Review

 The body of the Super Taper II professional hair clipper

-I’ll be frank – the Super Taper II is not a design masterpiece.
+I’ll be frank in this Wahl Super Taper II Review – it is not a design masterpiece.
 At the same time, though, you might be surprised by its performance in the looks department.
 It definitely looks better live than on Internet images.

 We’re looking at a very fine body balance in this set of Wahl professional hair clippers.
 The Super Taper II is not too heavy, but solid enough to ensure stability and maximum precision.
 It weighs around 19 oz/1.2lbs/~540 grams.